AwaysLucky/myfirstrep/README.md

-# myfristrep
+# myfirstrep
-this is my frist repository,for practicing
+this is my first repository,for practicing